 Please remember to organise your holiday schedule according to the opening days and holidays of the museums and monuments.
 And don’t forget some sites are open in the evenings!

 PLEASE BE AWARE THAT THE LOUVRE MUSEUM HAS CHANGED ITS ENTRY PROCESS FOR PARIS MUSEUM PASS HOLDERS.

 Holders of the Paris Museum Pass will need to book their time slot prior to their visit to the museum.
 To do so, you will need to go to the Louvre official website (louvre.fr), click on ‘Plan your Visit’, choose ‘Advance Tickets’ and click on ‘Paris Museum Pass holders’.
 Follow the procedure.
 You will need to sign up and you will need your Paris Museum Pass bar code to make your booking.
 Print a copy of the confirmation to take with you and show to the Louvre on arrival.

 2/ On the date of the visit

 All Paris Museum Pass holders must present their Paris Museum Pass, along with a document that confirms their reservation of the Louvre Museum.
 Entry to the museum is via the Glass Pyramid.

 NB: This is a material ticket which will be sent to you by post.
-Your Paris Museum Pass is supplied to you with a large leaflet.
-View the full list of included museums in our Downloads Section.
+Your Paris Museum Pass is supplied to you with a large leaflet detailing all the Museums included.
+This list can also be viewed in our Downloads Section.